-The Implementation Committee for the Supreme Court's new Committee on Judicial Ethics Opinions is pleased to submit its unanimous report to the Supreme Court.
-This report addresses and makes recommendations regarding the form, scope, and type of opinions to be rendered by the new committee, the procedures for making and responding to inquiries, the confidentiality of communications to and by the committee, publication of the committee's formal opinions, and other procedures and practices required to guide the new committee and its staff.
+The Implementation Committee for the Supreme Court's new Committee on Judicial Ethics Opinions is pleased to submit its unanimous final report to the Supreme Court.
+This report addresses and makes recommendations regarding the form, scope, and type of opinions to be rendered by the new committee, the procedures for making and responding to inquiries, the confidentiality of communications to and from the committee, publication of the committee's formal opinions, and other procedures and practices required to guide the new committee and its staff.
 The Implementation Committee (committee) has endeavored to make recommendations that are principled, practical, and innovative.
-Attached to this report are draft rules for the Committee on Judicial Ethics Opinions (CJEO).
+Attached to this report is a proposed rule concerning the Committee on Judicial Ethics Opinions (CJEO).
+We recommend that any press release about CJEO be linked to this report and the rule.

-In arriving at recommendations, committee members reviewed the charge from the court, which is to draft recommended procedures and rules for the ethics committee for the Supreme Court's consideration, including rules concerning the terms of committee members' appointments, procedures for receiving inquiries, confidentiality for those individuals making inquiries, and judicial and public access to the committee's opinions. . . .
+In arriving at recommendations, committee members reviewed the charge from the court, which is to:

+draft recommended procedures and rules for the ethics committee for the Supreme Court's consideration, including rules concerning the terms of committee members' appointments, procedures for receiving inquiries, confidentiality for those individuals making inquiries, and judicial and public access to the committee's opinions...
 The committee, once appointed by the Supreme Court, will rely upon the Code of Judicial Ethics, the decisions of the court and of the Commission [on Judicial Performance], as well as other relevant sources, in its determinations.
 In all other respects, it will act independently of the court and the Commission in reaching its decisions.